Cau-Correa/ms1/README.md

 ##### * As a Frequent User, I want to sign up to the Newsletter so that I can receive email about Ross's music updates.
 1. At the bottom of the Contact section there is message inviting the user to sign-up to the News Letter, by clicking on the button Sign-up the user can fill out a form and submit it clicking on the submit buttom.

-### Known Bugs

--   On some mobile devices the Hero Image pushes the size of screen out more than any of the other content on the page.
- -   A white gap can be seen to the right of the footer and navigation bar as a result.
--   On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.

 ### Validation